irvirty/irvirty/README.md

 </picture>

 ## Hey There! 👋
-📜 I use HTML, CSS, PHP, MySQL and JavaScript
+📜 I use HTML, CSS, PHP, MySQL and JavaScript.
-🌱 I’m currently learning JS (JavaScript)
+🌱 I’m currently learning JS (JavaScript).
-❤️ Favorite software: Firefox, Ubuntu, GIMP, Inkscape, XAMPP
+❤️ Favorite software: Firefox, Ubuntu, GIMP, Inkscape, XAMPP.
 📫 How to reach me: [irvirty@gmail.com](mailto:irvirty@gmail.com)
 ...
 ⚡ Fun fact:
-• README.md functions similarly to the main page (index.html) in a repository
+• README.md functions similarly to the main page (index.html) in a repository.
-• Using CSS you can draw something, this is called CSS Art
+• Using CSS you can draw something, this is called CSS Art.

 <!--
 ---